-This course offers a broad as well as profound overview of international law and its various areas, its relations to politics, and current challenges of the international legal system.
+This course offers a broad overview of public international law and its various areas, its relations to politics, and current challenges of the international legal system.
 The focus will be on the theoretical background of international law as well as its practical implications in our globalised world.
 It will thus provide a critical, analytical, and stimulating perspective on the nature and scope of international law for every scholar interested in this field.
-Furthermore, our location in London will offer you not only access to law firms exclusively dedicated to international law (such as Volterra Fietta), but also to international organisations based in London (both better known organisations, such as the International Maritime Organisation and the Commonwealth of Nations, as well as lesser known organisations such as the International Coffee Organisation).
+Furthermore, our location in London will offer you access to law firms exclusively dedicated to international law (such as Volterra Fietta), and to international organisations based in London (such as the International Maritime Organisation and the Commonwealth of Nations, International Coffee Organisation).

-Teaching in lectures and seminars will be supplemented with a number of structured study sessions, such as human rights training with experts from the British Institute of Human Rights, supervised library skills workshop, and assessment preparation for the coursework.
+Teaching in lectures and seminars will be supplemented with a number of structured study sessions, such as a supervised library skills workshop, and assessment preparation for the coursework.

 This course aims to:

-- give you an understanding of the various fields of international law (eg legal sources, international organisations, environmental law and climate change, law of the sea and territorial disputes, etc) and how they are interconnected
+give you an understanding of the various fields of international law and how they are interconnected

 Teaching and learning

-You will learn through a combination of lectures, seminars, fieldtrips (to London-based international law firms and other relevant international organisations), and a human rights training workshop with the British Institute of Human Rights (based at QMUL).
+You will learn through a combination of lectures, seminars, fieldtrips (to London-based international law firms and other relevant international organisations), and a human rights training workshop with the British Institute of Human Rights (based at Queen Mary University of London).